ChatGPT-maker Open AI pushes out co-founder and CEO Sam Altman, says he wasn't 'consistently candid'

 The board of ChatGPT-maker Open AI said Friday it has pushed out its co-founder and CEO Sam Altman after a review found he was “not consistently candid in his communications” with the board.

-“The board no longer has confidence in his ability to continue leading OpenAI,” the company said in a statement.
+“The board no longer has confidence in his ability to continue leading OpenAI,” the company said in a statement Friday.

-Mira Murati, OpenAI’s chief technology officer, will take over as interim CEO effective immediately, the company said, while it searches for a permanent replacement.
+It has appointed Mira Murati, OpenAI’s chief technology officer, to an interim CEO role effective immediately as it begins a search for a permanent replacement.

-An OpenAI spokesperson did not immediately respond to a request for comment on what Altman's alleged lack of candor was about.
-The statement said his behavior was hindering the board's ability to exercise its responsibilities.
+A company spokesperson didn't immediately respond to request for comment on what the alleged lack of candor was about.
+The statement said Altman's behavior was hindering the board's ability to exercise its responsibilities.

 Altman helped start OpenAI as a nonprofit research laboratory in 2015.